MikAoJk/norwegian-vessels/README.md

 #### Vessels by municipality
 http://localhost:8080/api?municipality=austevoll

-## A snapshot of the Web site with vessel info is can be viewd here:
+## A snapshot of the Web site with vessel info, can be seen here:
 https://mikaojk.github.io/norwegian-vessels/

 ## Contact